abboudl/Chik-p/readme.md

 Credentials are stored in (and pulled from) a LastPass password vault using the Ansible's `community.general.lastpass` module.

-Hosted challenge images are pushed to a Google Container Registry (GCP) and then started as Deployments on the GKE cluster.
+Hosted challenge images are pushed to a Google Container Registry (GCR) and then started as Deployments on the GKE cluster.

 Chikpea's architecture assumes a **100% online CTF** (i.e. not on-premises and not behind a VPN).